 The Warm Springs Sound Archives Project was a collaboration between OFN and the Confederated Tribes of Warm Springs.

-Native Language Arts Apprenticeship Program, in collaboration with the Confederated Tribes of Grande Ronde, paired the Chinook Wawa language revitalization program with traditional basketry practice.
+Native Language Arts Apprenticeship Program, in collaboration with the Confederated Tribes of Grande Ronde, paired the Chinook Wawa language revitalization efforts with traditional basketry practice.

 Folk Arts in the Parks, a collaboration among Oregon Parks and Recreation, the Oregon Cultural Trust, the Oregon Arts Commission, and the Oregon Historical Society, introduced a variety of Oregon’s diverse traditional artists to 11 state parks in 10 counties.
 Two-hour interactive programs engaged over 500 park-goers during June weekends in 2013 and 2014.